If you’re interested in trading, you may be aware that Axos has some excellent managed portfolios with their robo-advisor.

 - Generous welcome bonus.

 The Axos brokerage has been operating since 2000.
 Axos Self-Directed investing allows you control over low-cost portfolios and addresses some of the potential issues you may encounter with the company’s Managed Portfolio.
 This makes it a good fit for newbie traders who want a brokerage that will help them to improve their trading skills.

 The Self Directed Investment platform has no minimum investment requirements and you can open a retirement, individual, or joint account.
 In addition to investing, you can open checking and savings accounts to manage your money fee-free using the one app.

-Additionally, new customers who open an account and maintain a balance of $1,500 plus for 90 days, will get a $100 deposit into their account as a welcome bonus.
+Additionally, new customers who open an account and deposit $2,000 plus within 60 days, and make 2 trades, will get a $250 deposit into their account as a welcome bonus.